Foblex/f-flow/public/markdown/guides/f-node-directive.md

  - `fNodePositionChange: EventEmitter<IPoint>;` Emits an event when the position of the node changes.

+ - `fNodeSizeChange: EventEmitter<IRect>;` Emits an event when the size of the node changes using the [fResizeHandle](f-resize-handle-directive) directive.

 ## Methods

  - `refresh(): void;` Refreshes the state of the node, typically triggering a re-render or update.

 ## Styles

   - `.f-component` A general class applied to all F components for shared styling.

   - `.f-node` Class specific to the node directive, providing styles for node representation.